In January, APA added 3 new APA titles to PsycBOOKS®

 - Assessment Using the Rorschach Inkblot Test, ©2018, by James P. Choca and Edward D. Rossini.
 ISBN: 9781433828812

 - APA Handbook of Psychopathology, Volumes 1 & 2, ©2018, edited by James N. Butcher.
 ISBN: 9781433828348 ; 9781433828355

-In August, APA added 4 new APA books to PsycBOOKS®:
+In March, APA added 4 new titles to PsycBOOKS®

 Bibliographic records are available through your PsycBOOKS vendor.
 You may also download RDA records directly from APA by following the instructions in the APA PsycNET® Administrator Help Menu.

 View the past monthly PsycBOOKS update lists, a list of sample PsycBOOKS titles, and the full coverage list for PsycBOOKS.